-In the 21st century, there are a variety of options available to assist people facing end of life.
+In the 21st century, there are a variety of options available to assist people facing the end of life.
 One of the common courses is hospice care.
 Hospice provides clinical services, either in a specialized facility or in a patient’s home.
 These are important services.
-However, people at end of life need more.
+However, people at the end of life need more.

 Engaging the services of a doula extends a more holistic approach to end of life – for both the patient and loved ones.
 Each client has individual needs and desires when approaching death, according to Jill.
-Indeed, a person at end of life may have a keen vision of how that individual would like the final passage to occur.
+Indeed, a person at the end of life may have a keen vision of how that individual would like the final passage to occur.
 A doula helps discern and facility end of life objectives.

 About Jill Schok

 Jill is a native of Los Angeles.
 She is a spiritual multi-faith minister, but not religious.
 She focuses her ministry on tending to the needs of those facing end of life, including patients and family members.

 Jill graduated from Vanderbilt University with a master’s degree in ethics and theology.
 After receiving a bachelor’s degree in history, and before heading to graduate school, Jill worked at Mordecai Historic House in Raleigh, North Carolina.
 Mordecai Historic House is the site of what was the largest plantation in that part of North Carolina.
 It is also the older house still at its original location in North Carolina.

 During her time at Mordecai Historic House, Jill faced the impact of death for the first time.
 She explains that it was this experience that motivated her to seek a master’s degree and then a career at the end of life care.
 She is described as having a “benevolent work ethic.”
 Her unique personal background, coupled with her clinical work, make Jill uniquely suited as a guide to those who face the end of life.